 I believe the most important element in the therapeutic relationship is the connection between therapist and client -- person to person.
 What I bring to the relationship is warmth, caring, and a gentle and compassionate presence.

-Fast Contact: Email or Call Shirley.
+Fast Contact: Email or Call Elisabeth.

-Fast Contact: Email or Call Lorna.
+Fast Contact: Email or Call Jennifer.

 Licensed Clinical Psychologist